-This document shall be read in conjunction with Northern Powergrid policy document NSP/004/012 which provides detailed guidance for the risk assessment of overhead lines and the recommended mitigation measures required.
+This document shall be read in conjunction with Northern Powergrid policy document MNT/004/012 - Guidance on the Risk Assessment of Overhead Lines

-This document has been designed to fully comply with ENA TS 43-90 Issue 7:2021.
+This document has been designed to fully comply with ENA TS 43-90 and satisfy the requirements of The Electricity Safety, Quality and Continuity Regulations. .

-Document Reference:- NSP/004/109 Document Type:- - Code of Practice j Version:- 4.0 Date of Issue:- February 2022 Page 2 of 25
+Document Referen e:- NSP/004/109 Document Type:- Code of Pr actice 5 Version:- 5.0 Date of Issue:- December 2024 Page 2 of 26